Henry Rawlinson, 1st Baron Rawlinson: Battle of the Somme

 Haig told Rawlinson to exploit success in the south.
 Fourth Army fought its way forward towards the second German line atop the Bazentin Ridge.
 At first light on 14 July, following a night approach march, a two-day preparatory bombardment of over 375,000 shells and a five-minute intensive hurricane bombardment, the leading British attackers, some within 100 yd of enemy lines attacked the German position.
 Nearly all first line objectives were taken.
 The Germans suffered 2,200 casualties and the British took 1,400 prisoners.
 The British were unable to exploit this success and a long period of difficult fighting followed.
 The Germans made excellent use of the woods on the battlefield, turning each into a strongpoint.
 Rawlinson mainly failed to intervene and coordinate attacks until late August and early September, when he massed guns and men, enabling brigades of the 16th (Irish) Division to capture Guillemont village.
 By late September, superior British artillery and better tactics enabled the British to achieve a striking success in the Battle of Morval.
 At the start of October, the rain and the temperature fell and the battlefield turned into a quagmire.
-The only late success was gained by the Fifth Army (formerly Reserve Army, Hubert Gough) capturing Beaumont Hamel.
+The only late success was gained by the Fifth Army (formerly Reserve Army, commanded by Lieutenant General Hubert Gough) capturing Beaumont Hamel.

 The results of the Somme remain in dispute; casualties on both sides were immense.
 There is evidence that the German Army suffered enormous damage from an increasingly effective British artillery aided by French and British air superiority over the battlefield.
 "The unprecedented English artillery fire on the Somme is filling the hospitals more than ever" wrote the wife of a German aristocrat.
 Rawlinson contributed to this in his awareness of guns and aircraft and his planning aided by his chief of staff for attacks on 14 July and 25 September.
 On and before 1 July and during most of August he has been criticised for giving insufficient direction and did not consistently assert control over subordinate commanders.
-There was cautious British optimism at the end of the Battle and General Sir Henry Wilson's felt that Haig could defeat Germany in 1917 by fighting "two Sommes at once", but that he should be told how much manpower was available and told to plan accordingly.
+There was cautious British optimism at the end of the Battle and General Sir Henry Wilson felt that Haig could defeat Germany in 1917 by fighting "two Sommes at once", but that he should be told how much manpower was available and told to plan accordingly.